 Mamata orders probe after microphone malfunctions

-Kolkata: Peeved over malfunctioning microphone during a district administrative meeting, West Bengal Chief Minister Mamata Banerjee on Wednesday ordered a probe, calling it a security lapse.
+Kolkata: Peeved over malfunctioning microphone during a district administrative meeting, Chief Minister Mamata Banerjee on Wednesday ordered a probe, calling it a security lapse.

 Banerjee got disturbed after the microphone started emanating noise while she was speaking at the Nadia district administrative meeting in Krishnanagar, where top bureaucrats and police officers were present.